 Deontology is a school of moral philosophy in which ethical behavior equals following rules.
 Deontologists believe that the goal of moral philosophy should be to figure out the “rules” for living a moral life and that once people know those rules they should follow them.
-“The Golden Rule” (do unto others as you would have them do unto you) is an example of deontology; it’s a moral rule meant to apply to everyone, in all situations.
-By following this rule, many people believe, we can live moral lives.
+“The Golden Rule” (do unto others as you would have them do unto you) is an example of deontology; it’s a moral rule meant to be followed in all situations, for everyone to live moral lives.

 In general, the goal of deontology is to create a rational set of rules, but this isn’t always the case.
 Some people base their deontology on faith rather than rationality.